FactiveAPI Documentation

 Sync client

-from factivelabs import FactiveLabs
+from factivelabs import FactiveClient

-client = FactiveLabs(api_key="YOUR_API_KEY")
+client = FactiveClient(api_key="YOUR_API_KEY")

 # Verify text

-result = client.verify(content="Some claim to check", mode="text")
+result = client.verify_text(text="Some claim to check")

-# Verify a URL
+# Verify a URL (auto-detects YouTube and TikTok)

-result = client.verify(content="https://example.com/article", mode="url")
+result = client.verify_url(url="https://example.com/article")

 # Access results